yokurang/passphrase-generator/README.md

    ```
 This command generates a passphrase of length 12 based on the patterns found in "kanye_verses.txt".

 Note that the training text "kanye_verses.txt" comes from the Kaggle dataset ["Kanye West Verses"](https://www.kaggle.com/viccalexander/kanyewestverses) and contains a collection of verses from Kanye West's songs.
+Furthermore, if you would like to use a different training text, you can add your text file to the `traindata` directory and modify the `main.rs` file to use your file instead.

 ## Applications